Edward Masterman: Observer Corps

-Between 1 March 1929 when he retired from the RAF and 1 April 1936, Masterman was the Commandant of the Observer Corps and was the first former RAF officer to hold this appointment.
-Headquarters Royal Observer Corps was located at Hillingdon House, RAF Uxbridge, only relocating to RAF Bentley Priory after Masterman retired.
+Between 1 March 1929 when he retired from the RAF and 1 April 1936, Masterman was Commandant of the Observer Corps and was the first former RAF officer to hold this appointment.
+Headquarters Observer Corps was located at Hillingdon House, RAF Uxbridge, relocating to RAF Bentley Priory after Masterman retired.
 He was succeeded as Commandant Observer Corps by Air Commodore Alfred Warrington-Morris.

-Following his retirement as Commandant, Air Commodore Masterman immediately rejoined the Royal Observer Corps as a civilian part-time volunteer with the rank of Observer Captain (the equivalent of the RAF Group Captain) and served as the ROC's Western Area Commandant between 1937 and 1942, although by special permission of Warrington-Morris, he was permitted to wear his RAF Air Commodore's uniform and rank braid after April 1941 when the Observer Corps became the Royal Observer Corps and part of RAF Fighter Command.
+Following his retirement as Commandant Observer Corps, Masterman immediately rejoined the Observer Corps as a civilian part-time volunteer with the rank of Observer Captain, (the equivalent of the RAF Group Captain), and served as the (Royal) Observer Corps’ Western Area Commandant between 1937 and 1942.
+(By special permission of Air Cdre Warrington-Morris, Masterman was permitted to wear his RAF Air Cdre uniform and rank braid after April 1941; the Observer Corps then becoming a uniformed organisation and restyled the Royal Observer Corps under the operational control of RAF Fighter Command).